Zacharymk1213/cli-calculator/README.md

 - The number-base menu accepts numbers prefixed with `0b` or `0x`.
 - Trigonometric/logarithmic functions expect radians and must be written with parentheses (e.g. `sin(0.5)`).

+### REPL shortcuts

+- Start it either with the `--repl` flag or by selecting **9) Launch REPL mode** from the interactive main menu.
+- Press the Up/Down arrows (on POSIX terminals) to navigate command history, similar to Bash.
+- Use `:history` to print the stored commands and `!<n>` to rerun the nth entry.
+- Every CLI flag is available inside the REPL via `:command` or `--command`, so `:convert`, `--divisors`, `:batch`, etc., behave the same as their one-shot counterparts.
+- `:cli-help`/`--help` prints the full CLI help text, while `:help` focuses on REPL-only shortcuts.
+- Structured `--output` formats are intentionally disabled during REPL sessions to keep interactions conversational.

 ## Base conversion (CLI)